mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 "Yep!
 Nice to meet you!"
 He gave me a one-arm hug and caressed my back.

 We walked around the park and got to know each other.
 He graduated from BYU in 2016 and was a software engineer.
 His parents were in Hong Kong on an 18-month mission, and he had grown up in Salt Lake.
 Over Tinder, he told me that he had left the Church three years ago.
-Peter was the first person I dated who left the Church.
+Peter was the first person I went on a date with who left the Church.
 On the mission, I tried visiting lots of less-active members, but some of them were pretty rude and didn’t want anything to do with us.
 I had my own assumptions about why LGBTQ members left the Church, but I wanted to learn from actual individuals why they left.

 “I served my mission in Guatemala,” he said in the middle of the conversation.
 “I don’t keep up my Spanish much, but I’ve found it useful.
 Sometimes I can understand what people are saying, and I can speak back.”

 “I served in a Korean branch for about seven months, but I didn’t pick it up well,” I said.
 “My parents are Japanese, but I can’t say I know much Japanese either.
 I wish I knew.”

 “So what are you studying at BYU?”

 “I’m studying statistics.
 I’m hoping to do data science, so I plan on doing a master’s degree at some point.
 It depends on my summer internship.
 I got a position as a data analyst intern at AT&T in Dallas, so if I get a full-time offer, I’ll accept it since they’ll pay for my graduate school.”